Kiang: Description

 The kiang is the largest of the wild asses, with an average height at the withers of 140 cm.
 They range from 132 to 142 cm high at the withers, with a body 182 to 214 cm long, and a tail of 32 to 45 cm.
 Kiangs have only slight sexual dimorphism, with the males weighing from 350 to 400 kg, while females weigh 250 to 300 kg.
 They have a large head, with a blunt muzzle and a convex nose.
 The mane is upright and relatively short.
 The coat is a rich chestnut colour, darker brown in winter and a sleek reddish brown in late summer, when the animal moults its woolly fur.
-The summer coat is 1.5 cm long and the winter coat is double that length.
+The summer coat is 1.5 cm long, and the winter coat is double that length.
 The legs, underparts, end of the muzzle, and the inside of the ears are all white.
 A broad, dark chocolate-coloured dorsal stripe extends from the mane to the end of the tail, which ends in a tuft of blackish brown hairs.

+Genomics

+Results of a chromosome-level genome study indicate that expanded gene families and positively selected genes in the kiang were mainly associated with hypoxia response, as well as metabolism and immunity, consistent with adaptation to high-elevation environments.

+A telomere-to-telomere chromosome-level genome assembly of the kiang published in 2026 is approximately 2.48 Gb, with 96.85% of the sequence anchored to 27 pseudochromosomes.
+This assembly has a BUSCO completeness of 96.3% and contains 20,654 predicted protein-coding genes.